-The volume flow can be read in as an input signal via the HART protocol or via the 4 to 20 mA current input from the Teqwave MW and used to calculate the load rate.
+The volume flow can be read in as an input signal via the 4 to 20 mA current input from the Teqwave MW and used to calculate the load rate.

-The Proline W Promag 400 flowmeter can be ordered from Endress+Hauser →
+The Proline W Promag 400 flowmeter can be ordered from Endress+Hauser → ■ 163.